Seoul, Korea

 When we asked people living in Seoul what life is like and how people spend their time, they said:

 "For men the priority is WORK...bar none...well, after work they like to go to the bar too.
 That doesn't mean that Koreans are all fuddy-duddies, but they are definately less laid-back than, say, Canadians or Americans--especially Canadians.
 This focus means that most of their friends are from work, from previous work or (if they are upwardly mobile) future working groups.
 For women the Job One is clear: family.
 Get a good husband, raise a good family and have a good life.
 Keep everyone well fed, warm, healthy and happy (hubby is in charge of keeping everyone wealthy, but wife usually controls the purse-strings).
 For all Koreans family is first...maybe before work for some guys (but, admittedly, not that many).
 All Koreans have a strong bond to past present and (somewhat) future family members--especially children and elders.
 Children are like gold and elders are treated with respect--not in all cases, but in many.
 Every social event will have a few key articles: (i) picnic basket or delivered food...Koreans like to eat; (ii) soju, beer or some other drink...even the ladies may have a beer or so, you'd be surprised; (iii) blankets and such...as even with the alcohol Koreans like to always keep warm.
 Koreans have many sport interests.
 Some play street and arena basketball, many rollerblade(or, as they say, inline skateing), but the big sport is soccer.
 Tears flow whether they are winning or losing or even watching 2 visiting teams play.
-Everyone, in their words, goes crazy for it," said one expat in Seoul.
+Everyone, in their words, goes crazy for it," remarked one expat who made the move to Seoul.

 What do expats in Seoul appreciate most about the local culture?